solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 VRF Account during account creation.
 From there the program can consume the random data.

 You might be wondering how they get paid.
-In Switchboard’s VRF implementation, you actually pay per request.
+In switchboard’s VRF implementation, you actually pay per request. // NEEDS more data

-### Requesting and Consuming VRF
+## Requesting and Consuming VRF

 Now that we know what a VRF is and how it fits into the Switchboard Oracle network, let’s take a closer look at how to actually request and consume